-Turkey is an upper middle income country with an economy ranked 18th largest in the world.
+Turkey is an upper middle-income country with an economy ranked as the18th largest in the world.
 With international borders including Iraq and Syria, Turkey has had a greater influx of people fleeing conflict than any other country in the world.
-In 2019 it is hosting 3.9 million refugees, the vast majority of them Syrians.
-Most refugees live in communities, but there are still around 63,000 living in camps.
+As of 2020, it is hosting around 3.9 million refugees the vast majority of whom are Syrians.
+Most refugees live alongside the host population, but there are still around 59,000 living in camps.

 What the World Food Programme is doing in Turkey

 Helping refugees outside campsWFP is providing high-quality training and work experience for aspiring chefs – refugees and interested Turkish citizens - across Turkey.
 It is also supporting the Turkish Ministry of National Education with developing a state-of-the-art curriculum for culinary education in vocational schools.

 Helping Syrian refugees in campsWFP works with the Turkish Red Crescent to help provide food assistance to 59,000 of the most vulnerable Syrian refugees still living in camps in Turkey.
 Starting in October 2012, the organizations rolled out an e-food card programme that adds a monthly balance to families’ debit cards so that they can buy food from local shops.